code-and-effect/effective_datatables/README.md

 There are some extra steps to be taken if you want to change the number of columns based on `filters`.

-Unfortunatley, the datatable javascript doesn't support dynamic columns, so submitting filters needs to be done via POST instead of AJAX.
+Unfortunately, the DataTables jQuery doesn't support changing columns, so submitting filters needs to be done via POST instead of AJAX.

 The following example displays a client column, and one column per month for each month in a date range: